Data Processing Agreement

 - Category B: End users of Data exporter’s mobile application services;

 - Category A: name(s), surname, correspondence address, business e-mail address, business telephone number.

 - Category B: IP address, User agent, device identifiers such as: IDFA (Identifier For Advertisers iOS), Android ID, Google Advertiser ID (GAID), store platform, SDK version, anonymous User ID, timestamp Developer Key, application version, device model, manufacture, OS version, network status (WiFi/3G), county and city information, post-install in-app events.

 The frequency of the transfer: on continuous basis.

 The personal data transferred will be subject to the following basic processing activities (please specify):

 Сategory A: Storage, processing for relationship management and invoicing, deletion

-Сategory A: Storage, analysis for the purpose of detecting fraudulent installs, transfers, deletion
+Сategory A: Storage, analysis for the purpose of detecting fraudulent installs, transfers, storage, deletion

 This Appendix forms part of the Clauses and must be completed and signed by the parties.